Exclsior/Pokemon_Emerald_Legacy_Enhanced/README.md

 An expansion on the Pokemon Emerald Legacy Project which further buffs the Hoenn Starters.
 For the most balanced version, please use the original version!
 This version is just to feed into the childhood nostalgia feeling of having an overpowered starter throughout the game and to catch all the starters early in the game.

-Planned Changes:
+Implemented Changes:
-* Adding starters to following routes for increased availability:
+* Added starters to following routes for increased availability:
+  * Treeko:
-  * Treeko: Petalburg Woods at 5% (Why?: Earliest Forest)
+    * Location: Petalburg Woods
+    * Encounter Rate: 5% at level 7
+    * Why?: Earliest Forest
+    * Removed encounter: Shroomish at level 7 (Shroomish at level 5 remains)
+  * Torchic:
+    * Location: Route 116
+    * Encounter Rate: 5% at level 8
-  * Torchic: Route 116 at 5% (Why?: Earliest route without any water other than 101)
+    * Why?: Earliest route without any water other than 101
+    * Removed encounter: Tailow at level 8 (Taillow at levels 6, 7 and 10 remain)
+  * Mudkip:
+    * Location: Route 103
+    * Encounter Rate: 4% at level 4, 1% at level 5
-  * Mudkip: Route 103 at 5% (Why?: Earliest river route, also noted as "Water's Edge" pokemon by FRLG pokedex)
+    * Why?: Earliest river route, also noted as "Water's Edge" pokemon by FRLG pokedex
-* Grovyle and Sceptile with added Dragon Type (Feel free to fork and revert files to base if you don't want Dragon Typing!)
+    * Reduced encounter: Wingull at levels 2 and 3 (Encounter percentage only reduced)
-* Buff Signature Moves:
+* Buffed Signature Moves:
   * Leaf Blade:
     * Retain Legacy Buffs
     * Battle Power increase to 95
-    * Able to be used as Cut outside of battle
   * Blaze Kick:
     * Retain Legacy Buffs
     * Battle Power increase to 95
-    * Able to be used as Rock Smash outside of battle
   * Muddy Water:
     * Retain Legacy Buffs
     * Battle Power increase to 95
+    * Accuracy increase to 100

+Planned Changes:
+* Grovyle and Sceptile with added Dragon Type (Feel free to fork and revert files to base if you don't want Dragon Typing!)
+* Buff Signature Moves:
+  * Leaf Blade:
+    * Able to be used as Cut outside of battle
+  * Blaze Kick:
+    * Able to be used as Rock Smash outside of battle
+  * Muddy Water:
     * Able to be used as Surf outside of battle

 Changes being considered: